-Liquidity positions retreated from

-the historic highs across the District on March 31, 2022, for the second consecutive quarter as loan demand accelerated and deposit balances fell.
+Liquidity positions retreated across the District for the sixth straight quarter, falling to prior cycle levels as loan demand surged and the pace of share/ deposit growth was limited.
 Margins benefited from the ongoing rapid rise in rates and have bounced back after record lows.

-Asset quality remains resilient and risk-based capital positions remain solid, but tangible equity levels are feeling pressure from growing unrealized loss positions present in security portfolios.
+Asset quality remains resilient while net worth positions remain solid and well-capitalized but are below their ten-year average.
+Capital positions are feeling the pressure from growing unrealized loss positions present in security portfolios.

-Loan growth surged back to life during the second and third quarters of 2022 with aggregate loans growing more than \$21 billion - representing the largest six-month increase in decades (excluding Paycheck Protection Program lending).
-District aggregate loan growth exceeded deposit growth for first time since the pre-pandemic era during quarter two, and the trend continued through the third quarter.
+Robust loan growth continued through the third quarter with aggregate loans growing \$6.8 billion over the past six months, representing the largest increase in more than two decades.
+Loan balances were up across all major loan types during quarters two and three.
+District aggregate loan growth exceeded share/deposit growth for four of the past six quarters.

-Loan balances were up across all major loan categories during quarters two and three, and all posted doubledigit loan growth on an annualized basis.
-The primary drivers of lending activity were residential and commercial real estate.
-The mortgage market has shifted from a refi market to a purchase market as loan rates have pushed higher following the rapid rise in interest rates.
+The primary drivers of loan growth were used vehicle lending and residential real estate lending.
+The mortgage market has shifted from a refi market to a purchase market as loan rates have pushed higher, following the rapid rise in interest rates.